backup-undersense/Gao/Readme.md

 as you always refuse any physical entity from me ;-D.

-I hope this will not look to PROGRAMMERISH, LOL, and delight you.
+I hope this will not look too PROGRAMMERISH, LOL, and delight you.

 Anyhow happy birthday and best wishes to you.